willwu29/Streamlit-heart-attack-prediction/README.md

 #  💓🩺Heart Attack Prediction App

-This is a heart attack prediction app
+This is a heart attack prediction app.
+An app created based on Machine Learning which developed by myself.
+The modeling and exploratory data analysis can be found in my GitHub Repository [heart-attack-prediction-model](https://github.com/willwu29/heart-attack-prediction-model)

 ## Demo App